 If you have been arrested on domestic violence charges in Williamson County, remember that early communication between the state and the defendant's defense attorney can facilitate a favorable plea bargain or even better, a dismissal of charges depending on the facts of the case.
 Considering what you stand to lose upon a conviction, it's vital that you seek representation from an aggressive and experienced Round Rock defense attorney.

-Accused of family violence in Round Rock?
+Accused of assault family violence in Round Rock?
 Contact R. Scott Magee, Attorney at Law to take swift action and fight your charges!
 We can be reached at (512) 600-1560.